'Keep calm and carry on': Cuba warns virus panic bad for immune system

 “We are closing next week because we cannot be a place for the virus to propagate,” said Nelson Rodriguez Tamayo, owner of a buzzing cafe in the colonial Old Havana.
 “We are thinking about doing delivery”.

-Others are voluntarily keeping their children at home.
+Others are keeping their children at home.

-One source said authorities would on Friday order private restaurants and bed-and-breakfasts to close and announce fiscal benefits for them.
+Diaz-Canel called on Cubans on Friday to start practicing social distancing, to avoid crowds and trips on public transport at peak hours, and cancel social outings.

+“Something very difficult due to Cubans’ nature, but very necessary, is the elimination of effusive greetings,” he said.
+“No kisses or hugs and greetings at a prudent distance until the epidemic passes by.”

+The president said Cuba could take “more severe” measures in coming days or even hours, depending on the spread of the virus.
+He also urged Cubans to practice better hygiene.

-Many Cubans also worry about the lack of protective equipment and hygiene products in a country under U.S. sanctions, which faces shortages of many basic goods.
+But many Cubans worry about the lack of protective equipment and hygiene products in a country under U.S. sanctions, which faces shortages of many basic goods.

 Adequate hand-washing is also problematic for many who face sporadic outages of running water, and Cuba is recommending that citizens make their own face masks.

 Shortages mean Cubans have to typically spend hours in queues when they go shopping, complicating social distancing.